PlasticPack/FreeSweeper/README.md

-# FreeSweeper
+# FreeSweeper_Rebooted
-Free Open Source Minesweeper
+Free Open Source Minesweeper.
+Based on https://github.com/Nicholas-Baron/FreeSweeper from Nicholas-Baron.
+It's a minesweeper that reboot your pc if you lose.

+##Language and library
+* Using java on Eclipse
+* Using JPowerShell under Apache License 2.0 https://github.com/profesorfalken/jPowerShell

 ## Parameters
 * In Main: